Documentation

 5432

-If you choose to run Postgres instead of the embedded SQLite, you must explicitly tell the nLink image to target it via environment variables:
+If you choose to run PostgreSQL instead of the embedded SQLite, you must explicitly configure the nLink image to target it via environment variables:

 nlink: